asyrjasalo/RESTinstance/README.rst

     RUN_ARGS="--network=host --env HTTP_PROXY --env HTTPS_PROXY" ./rfdocker

-Note that all containers, including the test API's, are ran in the host network, to have the network layer as identical as possible between different host OSes.
+Host network is used to minimize divergence between different host OSes.

 To tag the image as "latest" and push it to a registry (remember to ``docker login``):